-When per-patch signaling of inpainting data is enabled, patches that originate from the inpainted background view are marked with the 'pdu_inpaint_flag'.
+When per-patch signaling of inpainting data is enabled, patches that originate from the inpainted background view are marked with the 'pdu\inpaint\flag'.
 The decoder only uses these patches to fill in the missing data.

-Special care is taken to handle basic views.
-They are never split, rotated or flipped because an appropriate number of basic views (§4.2.3.2.1) and suitable atlas frame size (§4.2.6) are calculated.
-Also, because basic views often have the same number of active pixels, the ordering of clusters may be arbitrary.
-Clusters with the same number of active pixels are ordered by cluster ID to avoid undefined behavior.
+Special care is taken to handle basic and semi-basic views.
+They are never split, rotated or flipped because an appropriate number of basic and semi-basic views (§4.2.3.1) and suitable atlas frame size (§4.2.6) are calculated.
+Also, because basic views often have the same number of pixels, the ordering of clusters may be arbitrary.
+Clusters with the same number of pixels are ordered by cluster ID to avoid undefined behavior.

-Note that the optional rotation of 90° is clockwise from atlas frame to projection plane, as illustrated in Figure 19.
+Note that the optional rotation of 90° is clockwise from atlas frame to projection plane, as illustrated in Figure 21.
 The sample in the top-left corner of is the reference for specifying the position.

-Figure 19: Definition of 90° patch rotation
+Figure 21: Definition of 90° patch rotation